Global search

 Epilepsy is estimated to impact around 65 million people worldwide at any given time.
 However, the exact cause of epilepsy is unknown in approximately 60% of people living with epilepsy.

 Known causes of epilepsy, such as pre-natal birth traumas, brain and spinal cord infections, traumatic brain injuries, and strokes, contribute to the development of almost 25% of all epilepsies.
-All of these conditions are largely preventable, and prevention treatments and early therapies play a big role in reducing the rate and impact of epilepsy.
+All of these conditions are largely preventable, and prevention treatments and early therapies play a key role in reducing the rate and impact of epilepsy.

 Our specialist medical negligence lawyers work alongside many clients who suffer from catastrophic and traumatic injuries, such as birth traumas, brain injuries, infections and strokes, which can later cause epilepsy and seizures.
 We understand all too well how debilitating, exhausting and scary epilepsy can be for our clients and their families.